salkinium/modm/ext/arm/dsp.md

 This module provides the CMSIS-DSP library.
 Please [see the API documentation][docs] for details.

+Note:
+- The library should be accessed through the `arm_math.h` and `arm_math_f16.h` headers, as these include necessary configuration options.
-Note that this module splits up the library into submodule to speed up compilation by only including the math functions you really need.
+- This module splits up the library into submodules to speed up compilation by only including the math functions you really need.
-You can enable 16-bit floating point support separately via option.
+- You can enable 16-bit floating point support via the option `with_f16`.

 ## Configuration

-You can define your own configuration in the `<arm_math_local.h>` file which will automatically be included at the *beginning* of the `arm_math_types.h` file which is included by all CMSIS-DSP source files.
+You can define your own configuration in the `<arm_math_local.h>` file which will automatically be included at the *beginning* of the `arm_math.h` and `arm_math_f16.h` files.
 This way changes to your CMSIS-DSP configuration will only affect its source files and not recompile your whole project.

 Example `<arm_math_local.h>` configuration: